aws-samples/genai-media-upscaling-and-testing/README.md

 ### Client

 * This directory contains a simple client that can be used to interact with the deployed API for testing or configuration purposes.

+### Plugins

+* This directory contains other upscale models which can be utilized with this project.

+### VideoUpscaler

+* This directory contains the VideoUpscaler service.

 ### Testing